freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 How does the security of this system compare to using an air-gapped Secure Viewing Station?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The air-gapped Secure Viewing Station that is part of a SecureDrop setup offers strong protections against exfiltration of submissions or encryption keys by adversaries.
+The air-gapped Secure Viewing Station that was previously part of a SecureDrop setup offers strong protections against exfiltration of submission contents or encryption keys by adversaries.
 It lacks important protections that SecureDrop Workstation provides.
 On the other hand, vulnerabilities in Qubes OS or Xen Hypervisor may have a greater security impact than vulnerabilities in Tails, the operating system used on a Secure Viewing Station.

 A typical Secure Viewing Station USB flash drive may contain documents from multiple Sources and always contains the highly sensitive private key needed to decrypt them.
 An adversary who does manage to achieve a security compromise (e.g., through a vulnerability in a file viewer application) can access these other files, and may be able to exfiltrate them.